 I’ve often wished that I could get off this merry-go-round of yo-yo dieting.
 Press a reset button and start again.

-So when the team at Modius asked if I’d like to try out their revolutionary weight-loss headset, I literally jumped at the chance.
+So when the team at Modius asked if I’d like to try out their revolutionary weight-loss headset; and conduct my own Modius review I literally jumped at the chance.

 Modius is the brainchild of Dr Paul McGeoch and Dr Jason McKeown.
 They developed a high-tech wearable headset, that sends a signal to the area of the brain associated with appetite, cravings and feeling full.